 In fact, it's important to know that happiness and sadness are constantly moving and evolving aspects of our lives.
 I always try to compare it to the tides.
 Our happiness moves up and down without having the ability to control it.

-If you're feeling sad and unhappy at this moment, I want you to know that happiness will inevitably find its way back into your life.
+If you're feeling sad and unhappy at this moment, you need to know that happiness will inevitably find its way back into your life.

 And when that happens again, don't forget that eternal happiness is a myth.
 You will feel unhappy and sad again at one point.
 That's just a part of life.
 Our happiness moves like a tide, and we can't fully control it.